Metatarsus Adductus in Children

 - Straight last shoes.
 If your child’s foot responds to casting, straight last shoes may be used to help hold the forefoot in place.
 These shoes are made without a curve in the bottom of them.

 - Surgery.
-Your child may need surgery if he or she has very rigid or severe MTA.
+Your child may need surgery if they have very rigid or severe MTA.
 Surgery can release the forefoot joints.
 After surgery, casts are usually put on to hold the forefoot in place as it heals.

 What are possible complications of metatarsus adductus in a child?